-In this post: Why it's extremely important to know WHY you're doing a diet before you do, and what I ate on Autoimmune Paleo Protocol (AIP Diet) for days 5-7
+In this post: Why it's extremely important to know WHY you're doing a restrictive diet when starting AIP, and what I ate on Autoimmune Paleo Protocol (AIP Diet) for days 5-7

 One of the things I've learned the hard way, but now am crystal clear on, is having a WHY before I embark on a restricted diet.

 This goes for me doing AIP, a Whole30, even just regular Paleo.